 There is considerable benefit to be gained from collaborative research whereby access to a large project or specialist expertise can be gained for a relatively small financial contribution.
 Collaboration also provides a very effective means of knowledge transfer and the opportunity to tap into a high quality research and leading-edge science and technology.

-- Collaboration with National bodies which sponsor research activities in Ireland such as SFI (Science Foundation Ireland), IRCSET (Irish Research Council for Science, Engineering and Technology), etc
+- Contact with National bodies in Ireland such as SFI (Science Foundation Ireland), IRC (Irish Research Council), RSA (Road Safety Authority) and NSAI (National standards Association of Ireland);

-- Involvement in European working groups and committees such as FEHRL (Federation of European National Highway Research Laboratories), CEDR (Conference of European Directors of Roads) and ERTRAC (European Road Transport Research Advisory Council)
+- Involvement in European working groups and committees such as CEDR (Conference of European Directors of Roads), FEHRL (Federation of European National Highway Research Laboratories), ERTRAC (European Road Transport Research Advisory Council) and PIARC (World Road Association);

 - Application of international best practice